Red Fuseau Sunchoke

 |Sun Preference||Full Sun|

-Sunchoke tubers are harvested and shipped as soon as the ground thaws.
-This is usually around early April.
+Sunchoke tubers are harvested and shipped as soon as the ground thaws (typically early April to mid-May).
 If you purchase seeds and sunchokes at the same time anytime from January until the ship date for your region, you will receive two shipments—a prompt shipment of seeds and a later shipment of tubers—and the shipping fees shown at checkout will take this second delivery into account.
 Sunchokes do not ship internationally.